- Student Life

 Quiet Hours and Curfew

-Quiet hours are maintained campus-wide from 8:00 pm to 7:00 am..
-From 8 pm to 10 pm completing homework and other school commitments is the top priority.
+Quiet hours are maintained campus-wide from 8:00 pm to 7:00 am.
+From 8:00 pm to 10:00 pm completing homework and other school commitments is the top priority.
 Once a student completes their homework they can use this protected downtime to rest, relax, or exercise.
-Dorm and room curfews vary from 8PM to 10PM depending on a student’s grade level.
+Dorm and room curfew varies from 8:00 pm to 10:00 pm depending on a student’s grade level.

 Dorm meetings are held at least once a week to discuss important information, build community, and implement our health and wellness curriculum.
 All residents are required to attend these meetings.
 The meetings may be with the entire dorm or smaller groups led by prefects, dorm parents, or faculty.

-Coin-operated washers and dryers are available to students either in or next to their dorm.
-Students are requested to have a laundry bag, and all clothes should be well marked.
+Washers and dryers are available to students either in or next to their dorm.
+Students are provided with a laundry bag, and all clothes should be well marked.
 Students are expected to keep their clothes neat and clean.

 Items to Bring

-Every dorm room is furnished with twin extra-long beds, a built-in closet, chairs, and a desk with the dimensions 42″ L x 24″ W x 30″ H.
+Every dorm room is furnished with twin xl beds, a built-in closet, chairs, and a desk with the dimensions 42″ L x 24″ W x 30″ H.

 - Warm gloves and hat